-International students: Visit the Services for International Students and Scholars (SISS) page for more information about this process and assistance.
+International students should visit the Services for International Students and Scholars page for more information and assistance with this process.

 Establishing California Residency

-For incoming US Citizens and Permanent Residents who are not already California residents, it is very important that you immediately begin to establish California Residence for Purposes of Tuition.
-Please carefully review the “How to Establish Residency” information provided by the Office of the University Registrar (OUR).
+For incoming domestic students, US Citizens and Permanent Residents who are not already California residents, it is very important to establish California Residence for Purposes of Tuition.
+Please carefully review the “How to Establish Residency” information provided on the Registrar's Tuition Residence page.

 Eligibility for financial support is dependent on meeting and maintaining specific requirements and regulations.
 These include, but are not limited to:

 - Good academic standing.